-- The ship relates to Boston being part of the Hanseatic league and the ram and woolsack represent Boston being a major wool trading town in the middle ages
+- the ram and woolsack represent Boston being a major wool trading town in the middle ages

 Besides births, deaths, marriages and civil partnerships, Lincolnshire Registration and Celebratory Services also offer renewal of vows, naming, civil funerals and other ceremonies.

 - [email protected]